Frangidha/History-project/README.md

 The project will now of been cloned on your local machine for use.

 Credits
-Accordion without javascript
+Timeline W3C schools
-Code was used from this site to create the accordian effect on the adventures page sections for the hidden sections for each days travels.
+Code was used from this site to create the accordian effect on the politcal career page timeline section.
 Styles were changed to suit styling on my Website.

-Youtube Gallery Filter Tutorial
-Gallery page was created with inspiration from this video.
-I adapted code to use flexbox rather than css grid to make the page responsive on every device.
-Content
-All content with the exception of those listed in the Media section of this document was owned by Hair O'The Dog club members Rocket and Taco.
-Permission was granted from Rocket to use the images.
+Code insitute
+the code insitute curriculum was used to develop the entire website.

 Media
-Website Logo was created by my wife Daisy McGirr using Canva.

-Maps on the adventure page were from google maps timeline.
+all media were taken form free image sources and wikepidia. the sources can be found the in the Bibliography